betawax/docker/README.md

 **Stack**

-🚀 PHP 🚀 MySQL 🚀 Nginx 🚀 Node
+🚀 PHP 🚀 MySQL 🚀 Nginx 🚀 Alpine

 **Also Included**

-🚀 Composer 🚀 NPM 🚀 OpenSSL
+🚀 Composer 🚀 Node 🚀 NPM 🚀 OpenSSL

 ## Usage

 1. Place `docker-compose.yml` and `docker/` into your project directory
-2. See the `.env.example` for a list of supported environment variables
+2. See the `.env.example` for a list of required environment variables
 3. Get Docker up and running

 ```
 docker-compose up -d
 ```

-Now you can access your local development environment either via `http://localhost` or `https://localhost` in your browser.
+Now you can access your local development environment either via `http://localhost` or `https://localhost` on your host system.
 By default, Nginx points to `public` as the document root.

 For SSL, see [this](https://stackoverflow.com/a/31900210/1620163) on how to enable self signed certificates in Chrome.